 - 1. Members of the bargaining unit shall receive one (1) salary credit for each ten (10) professional development points earned.
-This section shall apply only to internal activities offered by the Department.
+This section shall apply only to internal activities offered by the department.
 PDP's for salary credit shall require the advanced approval of the Superintendent or their designee.
 (Note: This applies to credits earned after September 1, 1997.) - 2.
-Members of the bargaining unit shall receive a list of all scheduled professional development activities for the school year no later that October 1.
-Amendments to the schedule shall be communicated to all members. - 3.
+Teachers shall receive a list of all scheduled professional development activities for the school year no later than October 1.
+Amendments to the schedule shall be communicated to all teachers. - 3.
 The committee shall provide in-service training to the professional staff for salary credit.
 For salary purposes, one (1) credit shall be granted for ten (10) hours of participation.
 All courses must be approved by the Superintendent in advance.

-A joint management and Union committee shall meet in June to determine the in-service activities for that school year.
+A joint management and Union committee shall meet in September to determine the in-service activities for that school year.